What are “Dog Allergies”? 6 Signs You Have a “Dog Allergy to Dogs”

 Oatmeal in a “Dogs Bath”

 Oatmeal is a Natural Moisturizer and can help with dry skin.
 If your Dog enjoys baths, this is an easy & effective way to provide relief.
 Oatmeal baths are a win-win.
-They help with dog allergies and are easy to use, so you can make an oatmeal bath in no time.
+They help with dog allergies and are easy to use, so you can quickly make an oatmeal bath.

 Soothing your Dog with “Aloe Vera”